United States v. Microsoft Corp.: Judgment

-Judge Jackson issued his findings of fact on November 5, 1999, holding that Microsoft's dominance of the x86-based personal computer operating systems market constituted a monopoly, and that Microsoft had taken actions to crush threats to that monopoly, including applications from Apple, Java, Netscape, Lotus Software, RealNetworks, Linux, and others.
+Judge Jackson issued his findings of fact on November 5, 1999, holding that Microsoft's dominance of the x86-based personal computer operating systems market constituted a monopoly, and that Microsoft had taken actions to crush threats to that monopoly, including applications from Apple, Java, Netscape, Lotus Development, RealNetworks, Linux, and others.
 On April 3, 2000, Jackson issued his conclusions of law, holding that Microsoft had engaged in monopolization, attempted monopolization, and tying in violation of Sections 1 and 2 of the Sherman Antitrust Act.

 On June 7, 2000, the District Court ordered a breakup of Microsoft as its remedy.
 According to that judgment, Microsoft would have to be split into two separate units, one to produce the operating system and one to produce other software components.
 Microsoft immediately appealed the judgment to the D.C.
 Circuit Court of Appeals.